-Step 2: Use the root username and password to login to WHM.
-Afterwards, you will be welcomed by the WHM Landing page.
+Step 2: Use the root username and password to log in to WHM.
+Afterward, you will be welcomed by the WHM Landing page.

 Step 3: In the search filter in the top left, type basic and click on the only option that shows up below.
 This leads us to the Basic WebHost Manager Setup page.
 You'll need to scroll to the bottom of the page that follows to get to the Nameservers section.

 If you have a single IP Address, this will suffice.
-Both nameservers will be added to the root domain’s DNS Zone File as A Name Records so that they point where they need to.
+Both nameservers will be added to the root domain's DNS Zone File as A Name Records to point where they need to.

-You will land on a page that may state “This system has no free IPs.”
+You will land on a page that may state, "This system has no free IPs."
 This is normal and only informational.
 Alternatively, the following page may show the number of remaining IP Addresses that remain.
 Either way, the changes were saved successfully.
-You can use a DNS verification system to check to see that your domain resolves to your current IP Address.
+You can use a DNS verification system to check that your domain resolves to your current IP Address.

 You have now successfully Setup Private Nameservers within WHM.
-You may now provide the nameservers set up this way to future domains you wish to use within WHM.
+You may now provide the nameservers set up to future domains you wish to use within WHM.